spring-ai-alibaba/website/docs-versioned/graph-core/current/core/core-library.md

 import static com.alibaba.cloud.ai.graph.StateGraph.START;
 ```

-See [this guide](../how-tos/persistence.ipynb) for how to add a checkpointer to your graph.

 ## Threads
 ### 条件入口点
 Threads enable the checkpointing of multiple different runs, making them essential for multi-tenant chat applications and other scenarios where maintaining separate states is necessary.
 A thread is a unique ID assigned to a series of checkpoints saved by a checkpointer.
 When using a checkpointer, you must specify a `thread_id` when running the graph.